vikashkaushik01/Cluster-Creation-via-Terraform/README.md

 AWS CLI should be Configure with AWS Credentials
 You should have Nirmata Profile Token

+Note:- Currently this module is supported to:-

+	1. OS:- CentOS, MacOS
+	2. Terraform Version:- v1.3.6

 ### Created eks cluster with addons and networking resources:
 VPC
 IG